Highpoint2000/webserver-scanner/README.md

 - If the server is locked, the scanner will no longer work

 ## History:

+### v2.8 (only works from web server version 1.3.1 !!!)

+- FMLIST integration for automatic logging (For details see configuration options and important notes!)

 ### v2.7b (only works from web server version 1.2.8.1 !!!)